Health and Travel Alerts Learn More Left arrow

-Victoria (and the surrounding Vancouver Island) is an underrated destination filled with incredible cultural and outdoor activities.
-The city’s culture is unlike anywhere else in Canada thanks to heavy English influences and a focus on retaining its late-19th-century charm.
+Exploring the many things to do in Victoria, British Columbia, reveals a treasure trove of cultural and natural wonders waiting to be discovered.
+Victoria (and the surrounding Vancouver Island) is unlike anywhere else in Canada thanks to heavy English influences and a focus on retaining its late-19th-century charm.

 Victoria’s nickname is the “Garden City,” and all it takes is a quick stroll through town to see why.
 Some of the best things to do in Victoria, B.C. involve nature, like cycling through a park or enjoying a classic tea service in a botanical garden.
 Whale watching and tours through temperate rainforests are also just a quick drive away.